eriksencosta/math-common/common/dokka.md

     1.257.round(rounding) // 1.25
     1.253.round(rounding) // 1.25

-You can also just pass the number of desired decimal places to round, in which case [HALF_UP][java.math.RoundingMode] is used as the rounding mode:
+You can also just pass the number of desired decimal places to round, in which case [HALF_EVEN][java.math.RoundingMode] is used as the rounding mode:

     1.257.round(2) // 1.26